1 : of or relating to another country : foreign

 b : exceeding proper or reasonable limits or standards

 3 : remote from civilization

 Did You Know?

-In olden times, English speakers used the phrase "outlandish man" to refer to a foreigner -- or, one who came from an outland, which originally meant "a foreign land."
-From here, "outlandish" broadened in usage from a word meaning "from another land" to one describing something unfamiliar or strange.
-Dress was a common early target for the adjective -- Henry Fielding, in Tom Jones (1749), writes of a woman "who was drest in one of your outlandish Garments."
-Nowadays, the word can be applied to anything that strikes us as out of the ordinary, as in the description of one man’s "outlandish proposal to replace the aging Tappan Zee Bridge with a seven-mile tunnel," from the New York Times, September 16, 2001.
+In olden times, English speakers used the phrase "outlandish man" to refer to a foreigner—or, one who came from an outland, which originally meant "a foreign land."
+From here, outlandish broadened in usage from a word meaning "from another land" to one describing something unfamiliar or strange.
+Dress was a common early target for the adjective; English novelist Henry Fielding, in Tom Jones (1749), writes of a woman who was "drest in one of your outlandish Garments."
+Nowadays, the word can be applied to anything that strikes us as out of the ordinary, from bizarre conspiracy theories to exaggerated boasting.

 Test Your Vocabulary with M-W Quizzes